sanic-org/sanic/docs/sanic/deploying.md

 Caveat: using this method, calling `app.create_server()` will trigger "before_server_start" server events, but not "after_server_start", "before_server_stop", or "after_server_stop" server events.

-For more advanced use-cases, you can trigger these events using the AsyncServerCoro object, returned by awaiting the server task.
+For more advanced use-cases, you can trigger these events using the AsyncioServer object, returned by awaiting the server task.

 Here is an incomplete example (please see `run_async_advanced.py` in examples for something more complete):